matrn/C-digit-recognition/README.md

 ### Lag
 - `mat` - stands for matrix
 - `ew` - stands for element wise
-- Matrix part of the library automatically checks if destination and source is same where shouldn'ŧ be same and warns using `assert()`.
+- Matrix part of the library automatically checks if destination and source is same where shouldn't be same and warns using `assert()`.

 ### Ceural
+Ceural library is created for multi-layer networks for MNIST dataset but with small modifications it can be used for other datasets.

+## Accuracy
+After training & testing and using formula [`accuracy = (TP+TN)/(TP+TN+FP+FN)`](https://en.wikipedia.org/wiki/Accuracy_and_precision) which is `accuracy = correct/total`, we can get accuracy `94.49 %` on the test set which is not bad considering the test error rate in [MNIST database website](http://yann.lecun.com/exdb/mnist/) of the 2-layer NN.
+Sadly accuracy is not as good in practice as in the test data set.
+Maybe it's due to missing centering of the digit but more debugging is needed.

 ## Performance
 Even though Python is much slower than C, Python-digit-recognition is much faster.
 The reason behind it is that Python version uses great library NumPy, which is written in C and uses BLAS implementation of matrix operations.